Buster (film)

-Buster is a 1988 British romantic crime comedy-drama based on events from the Great Train Robbery, starring Phil Collins and Julie Walters.
+Buster is a 1988 British romantic crime comedy-drama based on events from the Great Train Robbery of 1963, starring Phil Collins and Julie Walters.

 The supporting cast includes Larry Lamb and Sheila Hancock.
-The soundtrack features two singles from Collins, both of which topped the Billboard Hot 100 chart.
+The soundtrack features two singles from Collins, both of which topped the US Billboard Hot 100 chart.

 Plot

 Buster Edwards is a petty criminal from Lambeth in 1963 London.
 His long-suffering wife June thinks of him as a lovable rogue.
 The film opens with Buster walking along his local high street and breaking into a shop to steal a suit, which he then wears to a funeral.
 Also attending the funeral is police inspector Mitchell, who happens to be an old school friend of Buster and wants to 'keep in touch'.
 Buster brings Harry, who has been used on other 'jobs' and has recently served 18 months in prison, to discuss the next 'job' with their ring-leader Bruce Reynolds.
 Harry wants 'in' and becomes part of the firm who are planning to rob a Royal Mail train allegedly carrying up to £1 million in cash.

 After a complex and successful heist, the gang return to their farmhouse hideout to stay out of sight and split the spoils.
-They find they have stolen over £3 million − much more than anticipated.
+They find they have stolen over £2.5 million − much more than anticipated.
 While lying low at the farmhouse, they hear on the radio that the police (led by Mitchell) are searching farmhouses and outhouses within a 30 mi radius of the robbery site.
 The gang become nervous and some members want to immediately return to London for fear of discovery; others think they should keep to the original plan and stay where they are.

 The gang decide to return to London, where they meet their 'contact', a solicitor's clerk who, as in the original plan, is to arrange for the farmhouse to be cleared and fully cleaned.
 The contact states he will bring the plans forward and have the cleaning done over the next two to three days.
 Bruce, Buster and Harry are not happy with any delay at all because they fear imminent discovery, so they set off back to the farmhouse, to do the job themselves.
 During the journey, they hear on the radio that the farmhouse hideout has been discovered, so they abandon their plans and return to London, hoping they will have time to escape with their families.
 Buster returns home and is devastated to find that June has had a miscarriage while he was committing the robbery.
 She cannot believe it when she learns of his involvement in what has been quickly dubbed "The Great Train Robbery".
 Politicians, incensed that the gang are being treated as antiheroes by the newspapers, demand that they be punished with extraordinarily long prison sentences, and that no plea bargains ("deals") will be offered to any of the accused.